 Often, families involved in wrongful death cases suffer great financial losses, both immediately and in the future.
 These losses can include the deceased’s medical care, burial costs, and lost future earnings.
 The pain and suffering the surviving family members endure are incalculable.

 When someone’s negligent, reckless, or criminal action causes the death of another, the deceased’s surviving family can sue the person responsible.
 If your family has suffered such a loss, contact a San Diego wrongful death lawyer today.
 Your experienced injury attorney can pursue justice for you and your loved one in court.
-To learn more about filing a wrongful death lawsuit in San Diego, read the information below.
-Then, call an experienced wrongful death lawyer to discuss your claim.
+To learn more about filing a wrongful death lawsuit, read the information below.
+Then, call Sargent Law Firm to discuss your claim.

 What Constitutes a Wrongful Death